10 Top Tips to Make Your Studio Life Easier

 4) Clean it Up

 We all want to make our home music studio functional.
 Yet, it should also be a space where it inspires creativity.
 The biggest challenge as a home studio owner is that we let the clutter of our home life mixed with our home space.
 We all need to take the time and clean out the junk that hinders you from making that perfect sound.
-We all have the time, even for one hour or two hours in a week.
+We all have the time, even for one hour or two hours a week.
 Trust me it works.

 5) Studio Acoustics

 You want to get the best result from your studio monitors.
 You will definitely need to consider the acoustic elements of your home studio.
 If you are mixing your music in a non-resonant chamber; then, your reflections will have a major impact on what you hear.
 You might think your choice of desk, ceiling, floor, and walls have nothing to do with reflections.
 Well, you are wrong.
 It can have a major impact on the results of your sound.
 There are costs effective solutions available for all kinds of budget requirement.
 However, whatever type of room you have; a non-acoustic room will cause poorly well-adjusted mixes.
-If you have cash to spare, it is advisable to use acoustic foam for your walls and bass-traps for the corners.
+If you have the cash to spare, it is advisable to use acoustic foam for your walls and bass-traps for the corners.
 Always remember, your workspace space will determine how your result will be.
 With proper bass trapping, diffusion, and speaker placements are a must for every functional home music studio.

 6) Labeling Your Hardware